Our Impact 2025-26

 Who we supported

-Of the 202 guests who chose to share their age, the largest proportion were aged 35–44, reflecting the demographic most commonly accessing our support during this period.
-The most commonly recorded ethnicities were White British (208) Black / African / Caribbean / Black British – African (18) and White – Other (16).
+Our support reached people of all ages, ethnicities and genders across our community.
+Of the 466 guests who chose to share their age, the largest proportion were aged 35–44 (22%), reflecting the demographic most commonly accessing our support during this period.
+The most commonly recorded ethnicities were White British (64%) followed by Black / African / Caribbean / Black British – African (9%).

 Accommodation Status